GeorgeBatch/TCGA-lung-histology-download/README.md

 The hashes should match the ones in `./tcga_download/` manifest files for LUAD and LUSC.

-The code to parse the manifest files and `downloaded_md5sum_hashes.txt` and check the matches is in [check-names.ipynb](check-names.ipynb).
+The code to parse the manifest files and `downloaded_md5sum_hashes.txt` and check the matches is in [2-check-names.ipynb](2-check-names.ipynb).

 ## Contents